graphql-aspnet/graphql-aspnet.github.io/docs/types/unions.md

 Most of the time GraphQL ASP.NET will never call `MapType` on your union proxy.
 If your union types do not share an inheritance chain, for instance, the method will never be called.

 :::caution
-  `MapType` is not based on a resolved value, but only on the `System.Type` that was encountered.
+  The `MapType()` function is not based on a resolved value, but only on the `System.Type` that was encountered.
 This is by design to guarantee consistency in query execution.

-   If your returned type causes the query to remain indeterminate a validation error (rule [6.4.3](https://spec.graphql.org/October2021/#sec-Value-Completion)) will be applied to the query.
 :::